Abstract

 SH

-Major complications after radio-frequency thermal ablation of hepatic tumors: spectrum of imaging findings
+, et al. Major complications after radio-frequency thermal ablation of hepatic tumors: spectrum of imaging findings.

 Radiographics